Most People Don’t Know You Can Visit These Seven National Parks In New Mexico For Free

+Keep in mind, not all parks participate in every free-admission day.
 Be sure to call the park before you plan your free trip.
 For more information, visit the National Park Service Free Entrance Day information web page.

 Have you taken advantage of any of the free entrance days at New Mexico Parks?
 Tell us about your experiences.